JitterSystems/Shadow-Browser/README.md

     Killswitch:

-    If tor, the cover traffic or the engine stops, the browser will be killed and exited immediately preventing any data leaks.
-If you are using shadownet system wide and using the shadow browser at the same time, the browser will be killed if the system wide shadownet is stopped as well.
+    If the ShadowNet ever stops or gets corrupted, the Browser's internet will be killed immediately preventing any sort of leaks.

     Mouse/Clicks/Scrolling/Typing: